Erzc/AlgorithmMachine/README.md

 # AlgorithmMachine
- Makes use of different algorithms using Python and Grokking Algorithms
+ Demonstrate use of different algorithms using Python and Grokking Algorithms